GraysonCAdams/amazon-ynab-sync/README.md

 YNAB_ACCEPTABLE_DOLLAR_DIFFERENCE=0.5
 ```

 `HISTORICAL_SEARCH_NUM_EMAILS` is the number of existing emails to scan in your inbox.
+It is recommended to leave this at around 100-500 depending on how busy your inbox is, so that if the application restarts, it loads recent order confirmations into cache if transactions haven't posted yet.

 `YNAB_ACCEPTABLE_DATE_DIFFERENCE` is the number of days a transaction out a transaction can be from the order date to be considered for a match.